swdhahn/bird-engine/README.md

 *Note* This project is currently under heavy development and may not work properly or be fully usable yet.

 ## Downloads
 If you want the latest version, you must build it yourself.
-For the most stable version, look for stable tagged branches.
+For the most stable version, look for branches tagged stable.
 The releases provided are simply built from the most stable branch.

 ## File Organization